 Of important note, Newburg is also a city of artists.
 Newburg has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Newburg’s character.

-Being a small city, Newburg does not have a public transit system used by locals to get to and from work.
+Newburg is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Newburg in 2022 was $15,016, which is low income relative to Missouri and the nation.
 This equates to an annual income of $60,064 for a family of four.
 Newburg also has one of the higher rates of people living in poverty in the nation, with 41.07% of its population below the federal poverty line.